Dear reader of ADxS.org, please excuse the disruption.

 • In our opinion symptomatic at best as a typical stress reduction reaction in ADHD

-In ADHD, changes in the personality traits of the Big 5 are reported:
+In ADHD, changes in the Big 5 personality traits are reported:

 • Neuroticism (significantly increased)